Submerged Aquatic Vegetation (SAV)

 SAV are shallow-water ecosystem engineers that modify their physical and chemical environment as they grow.
 In doing so, they provide many ecosystem services:

-• Stabilize and accrue sediments
+• Stabilize and allow sediments accumulation

-• Reduce wave action and shoreline erosion
+• Reduce the impacts of waves and shoreline erosion

-• Absorb excess nutrients and CO2
+• Remove excess nutrients and CO2 through biological processes

-• Oxygenate the surrounding water
+• Oxygenate the surrounding water as they photosynthesize

 credit